What is the abomination of desolation?

 From the time that the daily sacrifice shall be taken away, and the abomination that maketh desolate set up, there shall be a thousand two hundred and ninety days (Daniel 12:11)

-In the Old Testament, the abomination often referred to an idol, images, or objects which belonged to a cult of idol worshipping.
-But it also referred to things, which the people of God committed, which aroused the abhorrence of the Lord (i.e. Isaiah 66:3, 2 Chronicles 23:13-14).
+In the Old Testament, the abomination often referred to an idol, images, or objects that belonged to a cult of idol worshipping.
+But it also referred to things, which the people of God committed that aroused the abhorrence of the Lord (i.e. Isaiah 66:3, 2 Chronicles 23:13-14).

 abomination of desolation

 In Daniel 11 and 12, the desolation referred to the same thing.
-The desolation referred to the temple desecration of Antiochus Epiphanes, the king of Greco-Syria (175-164 v Chr).
+The desolation referred to the temple desecration of Antiochus Epiphanes, the king of Greco-Syria (175-164 BC).

-Antiochus desecrated the temple by putting the image of Zeus, the Greek god, or of Baal, the Zeus of Syria, in the temple of Jerusalem and forced the Jews with violence to accept the Greek culture and religion and worship the Greek gods; idols.
-Those, who didn’t want to accept this religion were persecuted.
+Antiochus desecrated the temple by putting the image of Zeus, the Greek god, or of Baal, the Zeus of Syria, in the temple of Jerusalem.
+They then forced the Jews with violence to accept the Greek culture and religion and worship the Greek gods; idols.
+The people, who didn’t want to accept this religion were persecuted.

 The temple was desecrated and the temple service for the Lord was not executed anymore.

-The Jews that stayed loyal to God and didn’t accept this religion were persecuted and banished from the temple.
+The Jews that stayed faithful to God and didn’t accept this religion were persecuted and banished from the temple.

 In Daniel chapter 9, we read that on the wing of abominations, one will come, who makes desolate.
 Even until the complete destruction.
 One that is decreed, is poured out on the one who causes the horror.